 There is no magic trick to guarantee that your videos will get views.
-100 hours of video is uploaded to YouTube every minute.
-Most videos go completely unnoticed.
-There are some things that you can do to give yourself a better chance of getting views.
-Get these basics right:
+300 hours of video is uploaded to YouTube every minute.
+Most of these videos go completely unnoticed.
+There are some things that you can do to give yourself a better chance of getting views though.

 Most YouTube users discover videos by using search, by recommendations and related videos.
-Optimize your channel and videos in order to have a better chance of getting in front of these people.
+You should optimize your channel and videos to have a better chance of getting in front of these people.
 There are several factors that affect Google and YouTube search algorithm, related videos and recommendations.
 These are the factors you should be aware of: